 - Aluminum Hale door frame available in four colors

 - Hale pet door for doors works for cats of all sizes

-The Hale In Door Pet Door is a well-built, insulating door with brush weatherstripping and magnets along the flaps.
-Some of the common weather-resistant pet doors are too heavy for cats, but with the lightweight, flexible flaps, this is the perfect combination for weather resistance and comfortable use.
-Choose between a single or double flap depending on the severity of your climate and your insulation needs.
-Not only does this kitty door come in four different color options, you have the option of mixing and matching the interior and exterior frame colors to accurately match your home's aesthetic.
+The Hale Cat Door For Doors is a well-built, insulating door with brush weatherstripping and magnets along the flaps for an airtight seal that keeps out cold air and extreme weather.
+Some of the common weather-resistant pet doors are too heavy for cats, but with the lightweight, flexible flap design, this is the perfect combination for weather resistance and comfortable use.
+Choose between a single or double flap system depending on the severity of your climate and your insulation needs.
+Not only does this energy efficient pet door come in four different color options, you have the option of mixing and matching the interior and exterior frame colors to accurately match your home's aesthetic.